|

-by Michael Karagosian
+by Michael Karagosian (last updated May 2017)

-Closed caption technology for digital cinema has rapidly moved forward with the successful standardization of SMPTE 430-10 and 430-11 for the SMPTE CSP/RPL closed caption protocol, an Ethernet-based protocol designed for connecting closed caption systems with digital cinema servers.
+Closed caption technology for digital cinema rapidly moved forward with the successful standardization of SMPTE 430-10 and 430-11 for the SMPTE CSP/RPL closed caption protocol, an Ethernet-based protocol designed for connecting closed caption systems with digital cinema servers.
 The SMPTE CSP/RPL communication protocol is license-free.
 The wide-spread use of this protocol has allow multiple closed caption systems to proliferate.

 Summarizing the standards effort for accessibility in digital cinema: